 The XS amplifies the muscle sounds of the human body, and use them as control data and musical material.

 When a performer contracts any muscle, low frequency sound are produced (technically called mechanomyogram or MMG).
 By capturing these sounds with a microphone sensor embedded in the XS armband, and live sampling them with a computer you get music in real time.
 It’s like connecting a guitar to an effect pedal; in this case you connect your body to a computer.
 You have complete control over the shape of the sounds by simply contracting your muscles in different ways.
 For the tech-savy out there, more detailed information can be found in this list of publications.

 The software driving the system is written in Pure Data aka Pd.
 It comes with a user-friendly interface, features extraction, global preset saving, and many other features.
 The software can be used as a stand-alone Pd patch, or it can communicate with other software, robot or light system via the MIDI or OSC protocols.
 The code is open source (released under a GPL v3.0 license).

 The XS biosensor is designed to be built by anyone.
-It can be built manually from scratch, or purchased as a DIY kit.
+It can be built manually from scratch.
 The design is documented and freely available under a Creative Commons Share-Alike license.